15 Homemade Protein Shakes – Healthy & Tasty 5-Min Recipes

 Homemade oatmeal and apple protein shake

-The phytonutrients in the apple can help keep your blood sugar levels under control.
-Pair it up with milk and oatmeal for a thick breakfast protein shake that will keep you full for a long time.
+Oatmeal is a slow-digesting carb that stabilizes blood sugar and reduces cravings to keep you from unhealthy foods (10).
+Apples add fiber to the shake, promoting satiety and boosting digestion.
+The phytonutrients in the apple also help keep your blood sugar levels under control (11).
+Pair it up with milk for a thick breakfast protein shake that will keep you full for a long time.

 Preparation Time: 5 minutes